dianasgit/Graphs_Theory_Exercises_Python/README.md

-# MATRIX #
+# Theorical foundation of Matrix, Graphs, and Trees #

+--- This READ-ME document contains my annotations in matrices, graphs, and trees from my theoretical studies.
+I will add some of my Python exercises about those subjects in this repository.

+## __MATRIX__ ##

-TRANSPOSITION = is created by turning/swapping rows into columns and columns into rows.
+**TRANSPOSITION** = is created by turning/swapping rows into columns and columns into rows.

-mx1 = column vector.
+m x 1 = column vector
-1xn = row vector.
+1 x n = row vector

-All matrix vector without the transposition sign ARE column vector... they will only be a row vector when it has the transposition sign.
+All matrix vectors without the transposition sign ARE COLUMN VECTOR...
+They will only be a row vector when it has the transposition sign.

-DIAGONAL MATRIX = all elements outside the main diagonal are zero.
-The main diagonal can be ani number, even zero.
-The all zero matrix is a special type of diagonal matrix
+**DIAGONAL MATRIX** = all elements outside the main diagonal are zero.
+The main diagonal can be any number, even zero.
+The all-zero matrix is a special type of diagonal matrix

-TRIANGULAR MATRIX = is upper triangular if the upper of the main diagonal are numbers and the bottom is all zero, end lower triangular otherwise.
+**TRIANGULAR MATRIX** = is upper triangular if the upper part of the main diagonal is different than zero and the bottom is all zero ... end lower triangular otherwise.

-IDENTITY MATRIX = is a Diagonal matrix where all elements in the main diagonal are = 1.
+**IDENTITY MATRIX** = is a Diagonal matrix where all elements in the main diagonal are = 1 and all others are =0.
 Is denoted by E.

-SIMETRIC MATRIX = If you transpose a matrix and it maintains the same ->  A = At.
-The matrix must be square!
+**SIMETRIC MATRIX** = If you transpose a matrix and it maintains the same ->  A = At.
+To be simetric the matrix must be square!
 Every square diagonal and all square Identy are symmetric.

-SKEW-SIMETRIC =  A = -At
+**SKEW-SIMETRIC** =    A = -At

-ADITION OF MATRIX = just add elements of the same position.
+**ADITION OF MATRIX** = Just add elements of the same position.

-IN ADDITION THOSE LAWS APPLIE:
+IN ADDITION, THOSE LAWS APPLY:
 *COMMUTATIVE: A+B= B+A
 *ASSOCIATIVE: A+(B+C) = (A+B)+C
-*ZERO MATRIX IS THE NEUTRAL ELEMENT IN ADITION: A+0 = O+A = A
+*ZERO MATRIX IS THE NEUTRAL ELEMENT IN ADDITION: A+0 = O+A = A

-SCALAR MULTIPLICATION = it just multiply each element of the matrix by a scalar (any real number different then zero).
+**SCALAR MULTIPLICATION** = It just multiplies each element of the matrix by a scalar (any real number different than zero).
 The following laws applied:
 *COMMUTATIVE: x*A = A*x
 *ASSOCIATIVE: (x*y)*A = x* (y*A)
 *DISTRIBUTIVE: (x+y)*A = x*A+ y*A
 or             x*(A+B) = x*A + x*B
 The neutral scalar is the number 1.
 The scalar 0 will return a zero matrix.

-DECOMPOSITION THEOREM: ANY Square matrix A can be represented by the sum of A = B+C where B is symetric and C is skew-symetric of A.
+**DECOMPOSITION THEOREM** = ANY Square matrix A can be represented by the sum of A = B+C where B is symmetric and C is skew-symmetric of A. symetric -------->  B= 0,5*(A+At) skew-symmetric -->  C= 0,5*(A-At)
-B= 0,5*(A+At)
-C= 0,5*(A-At)

-DOT PRODUCT OF VECTORS: If a row vector is multiplied by a column vector, and you multiplie each correspond index and add one to another you will find out an real number = Scalar.
-Only applies to vectors with the same index.
+**DOT PRODUCT OF VECTORS** = If a row vector is multiplied by a column vector, and you multiply each corresponding index and add all results to another you will find out a real number = Scalar.
+It only applies to vectors with the same index.
 IN THIS CASE, COMMUTATIVE LAW APPLIES. at*b = bt*a.
-DIstributive law too.
+Distributive law too.

-MULTIPLICATION OF MATRICES: The number of columns of the first must be the same as the number of lines of the second because the multiplication is YOU MULTIPLY EACH ELEMENT OF THE FIRST WITH THE SAME ELEMENT-COLUMN-INDEX OF THE SECOND AND SUM.
+**MULTIPLICATION OF MATRICES** = The number of columns of the first must be the same as the number of lines of the second because the multiplication is: MULTIPLY EACH ROW ELEMENT OF THE FIRST WITH THE SAME COLUMN-INDEX ELEMENT OF THE SECOND AND SUM ALL RESULTS.
-*DIagonal matrices (all zero except the main diagonal) play an important role in multiplication because depending on the order of the multiplication the main diagonal will alter the row or the columns of the matrix result.
+*Diagonal matrices (all zero except the main diagonal) play an important role in multiplication because depending on the order of the multiplication the main diagonal will alter the row or the columns of the matrix result.
-*THE NEUTRAL ELEMENT IN MATRIX MULTIPLICATION IS THE IDENTITY MATRIX.
-A*E = E*A = A *LAWS OF MULTIPLICATION:
+    *LAWS OF MULTIPLICATION:
         - ASSOCIATIVE: (A*B)*C = A*(B*C)
         - DISTRIBUTIVE: A*(B+C) = A*B + A*C
         - IDENTITY:  A*E = A
         - ZERO MATRIX = O --> A*0 = 0
         - SCALAR MULTIPLICATION WITH AN IDENTITY MATRIX MULTIPLICATION:  x*A = (x*E)*A
         - POWER MATRIX CAN BE SIMPLIFIED:    A^s+t = A^s*A^t
                                               A^s*t = (A^s)^t
-*****ATENTION: commutative law generally NOT apply to multiplication of matrices because   A*B != B*A
+*THE NEUTRAL ELEMENT IN MATRIX MULTIPLICATION IS THE IDENTITY MATRIX.
+A*E = E*A = A **ATTENTION**: commutative law generally does NOT apply to the multiplication of matrices because   A*B != B*A

-***********LAWS OF TRANSPOSITION************
+**LAWS OF TRANSPOSITION**
 * (At)t = A
 * (A+B)t = At + Bt
 * (x*A)t = x*At